Buoyed by exit polls, Netanyahu begins talks to form coalition government

 "We won against all odds.
 They eulogized us, but we prevailed.
 We made lemons into lemonade.
 We turned Israel into a superpower, we nurtured new connections with world leaders, including more leaders than you can even imagine in the Arab and Muslim world," he said.
 "When I say that we will bring peace agreements with more Arab nations, it's not mere words.
 There are things in the works.
 This is only the tip of the iceberg," he said, highlighting his claim to lead Israel as the only leader of global stature.

+Meanwhile, the Central Election Committee said that it has completed counting almost 97 per cent of the votes polled and the only votes remaining to be counted are the absentee ballots.
+The absentee ballots include those of the soldiers, prisoners, diplomats posted abroad and other emissaries which will be counted later Tuesday.

+Votes of those quarantined due to possible exposure to Coronavirus, cast at special polling stations, will be counted in a tent outside the Knesset on Wednesday morning.
+Counting of these votes is generally a tedious process as they go through cross-checks and their results will be available only on Sunday.
+As per law, the final results of the polls can be announced until Monday next week.

-With some 81 per cent of ballots tallied on Tuesday, the Likud Party has solidified its position as the single largest party with a decent lead of 36-31 over closest rival Blue and White party of former Israeli army Chief Benny Gantz.
-Likud has bagged 29.64 per cent of the votes, equal to around 36 Knesset (Israeli Parliament) seats, which could represent the party's strongest showing as Israelis look to end a political deadlock that has left the country without a fully functioning government for over a year.
+The Likud Party has solidified its position as the single largest party with a decent lead of 36-32 over closest rival Blue and White party of former Israeli army Chief Benny Gantz.
+Likud has bagged 29.35 per cent of the votes, equal to around 36 Knesset (Israeli Parliament) seats, which could represent the party's strongest showing as Israelis look to end a political deadlock that has left the country without a fully functioning government for over a year.

 The current situation brings the right-wing bloc's tally to 60 in the house of 120, just one seat shy of a simple majority.
 Israeli Arabs led Joint List was looking to win 15 seats, while the Labor-Gesher-Meretz alliance on the Left stood at seven seats as per the latest round of counting.